carcinocron/kpbb/README.md

 # KPBB - (abandoned)

 Originally stood for "Kemal Parrot Bulletin Board", but was not intended to release under that name.
+I'd be happy to help anyone interested in taking over this project

 It was intented to be a general self-hosted Twitter/Reddit/Tumblr alternative with a focus on minimal use of javascript.
 Think if hackernews decided to have more features without becoming a giant SPA or abandoning it's minimalism.